nSimonFR/linear-tools/README.md

+Linear EPIC is still relevant, but I would rather you see => https://github.com/nSimonFR/GPT-Linear

 # Linear API scripts

 A collection of useful linear scripts I made, as I required them for my usage and the Linear API (As well as the product in itself) is actually kinda insanely good and well documented.